yahoo/elide-doc/pages/guide/v5/04-analytics.md

 {% include code_example example="04-time-dimensions" %}

+Elide would expand the above example to this SQL fragment: `PARSEDATETIME(FORMATDATETIME(createdOn, 'yyyy-MM'), 'yyyy-MM')`.

 ### Joins

 Table joins allow column expressions to reference fields from other tables.
 At query time, if a column requires a join, the join will be added to the generated SQL query.
 Each table configuration can include zero or more join definitions: